Assignment 1: Six Degrees of Kevin Bacon

 });

-then the compiler wouldn’t know what object the call to compareActorAtOffset
+then the compiler wouldn’t know what object the call to compareActorAtOffset references.

-'s return value
+Interpreting lower_bound's return value

-parameter, for example—fails.
+It’s common to assume lower_bound returns something NULL-like whenever the underlying binary search for the key—getCredits's player parameter, for example—fails.
 In fact, the return value means one of two slightly different things, depending on whether the key is present or not.
-Let’s limit our discussion to the use of lower_bound within imdb::getCredits
+Let’s limit our discussion to the use of lower_bound within imdb::getCredits.

 - When the key—or rather, when

-—is present, the return value is an iterator linked to the matching element.
+player—is present, the return value is an iterator linked to the matching element.
 Because we’re dealing with a sequence of integer offsets that lead to actor names, the return value is the address of the offset linked to the matching actor. - When the key is not present, the return value is the address of the insertion point where a new offset would need to be inserted on behalf of the missing key if it were inserted.
 Of course, we’re not actually inserting missing names, but the

-call doesn’t know that.
+lower_boundcall doesn’t know that.
 It’s implemented to handle a larger universe of use cases than IMDB.

-return value and know whether the actor is present.
+The union of bullet points one and two means you can’t simply look at the lower_bound return value and know whether the actor is present.
 You need to do a little more work to see whether the return value leads to the matching actor name.
 If it does, you carry on and look for his or her credits.
-If not, you bail early and return false
+If not, you bail early and return false, because nonexistent actors aren’t allowed to be in movies.

 Write utility functions